wp-insider/simple-membership/simple-membership/readme.txt

 = TODO 3.1.7 =
 - The plugin will prevent WordPress's default password reset email notification from going out when a member resets the password.
 - Added debug logging for after a password is reset successfully.
+- Added a new bulk action item.
+Activate account and notify members in bulk.
+Customize the activation email from the email settings menu of the plugin.
+- Added validation in the bulk operation function to check and make sure that multiple records were selected before trying the bulk action.

 = 3.1.6 =
 - Added a new feature to show the admin toolbar to admin users only.